DaanS8/ScalableRecognitionImproved/README.md

 - Asymptotic runtime of k-means: `O(N.k.d.i)`.
 - Storage requirements: `N.log₂(k) + k.d.32b`.
-Which cluster center is closest + cluster centers, storing a vector requires a 32-bit float per dimension.
+Which cluster center is closest + cluster centers; storing a vector requires a 32-bit float per dimension.

 Here N is the total amount of vectors, k is the amount of cluster centers, d is the dimensionality of the vectors and i is the amount of iterations.
 We have a large N, k and d.
 Running k-means is computationally expensive.